Yasasvani/Data-Science-Assignments/Assignment_13/README.md

 ## Conclusion

-This project demonstrates the application of machine learning in predicting heart disease.
+This assignment demonstrates the application of machine learning in predicting heart disease.
 The Decision Tree Classifier, after hyperparameter tuning, provided promising results.
 Further improvements could be explored by using other algorithms, feature engineering, and larger datasets.

 ## Contributing

-Contributions to this project are welcome!
+Contributions to this assignment are welcome!
 Feel free to submit pull requests for bug fixes, improvements, or new features.

 ## License